When you invest in bonds, you are effectively lending money to a

 government or company at an agreed interest rate for a set

 period of time.
 In return, the borrower promises to pay you

 interest at regular intervals and repay your loan at the end of the

 term.
 Bonds should be considered as part of a diversified

 However, not all bonds are the same, ranging from very safe to

 very risky.
-Here are some things you should look out for before you
+Here are some things to look out for before you invest.

 How bonds work